rockerritesh/safe-mcp/techniques/SAFE-T1004/README.md

 - **Scope**: Network-wide — Can affect all clients attempting to connect to the impersonated server

 ### Current Status (2025)
 Many MCP implementations rely on simple name-based or URL-based server identification without robust verification mechanisms.
 Server discovery protocols often lack cryptographic verification, making name collision attacks feasible.

-Organizations are beginning to implement:
+According to security researchers and the MCP specification, organizations are beginning to implement:
-- Certificate pinning for server endpoints
+- Certificate pinning for server endpoints to prevent certificate-based impersonation
-- Cryptographic server identity verification
+- Cryptographic server identity verification using public key infrastructure
-- Registry validation and reputation systems
+- Registry validation and reputation systems to detect and prevent name collision attacks
-- DNS security extensions (DNSSEC) for discovery services
+- DNS security extensions (DNSSEC) for discovery services to prevent DNS hijacking
+- Server whitelisting and allowlisting mechanisms for critical MCP deployments

 ## Detection Methods